Idealism vs. Realism

 • Realism: behavior or thought based on a conception of things as they are, regardless of how one wants them to be, with a tendency to be practical and pragmatic.

 It is very rare to find someone who is a complete and absolute idealist or realist.
-So I will be describing my views of idealists and realists in general terms.
+As such, I will be describing my views of idealists and realists in general terms.

 Here is a sample profile of a pure idealist: